JunQuan689/Portfolio/stock-price-predictor/README.md

 This project demonstrates how to use machine learning to forecast stock prices based on historical trends.
 It loads stock data from a CSV file, preprocesses it, trains a Linear Regression model, and visualizes the actual vs. predicted prices using Plotly.

-It's designed as a portfolio project to showcase basic ML and data visualization skills using pure Python.

 ---